wube/kov/readme.md

 union enum
 {
   {
-    {int, Integer}, // the import part is, that the type and enum definitions are defined together {double, Double},
+    {int, Integer}, // the important part is, that the type and enum definitions are defined together {double, Double},
     {std::string, String},
     {std::string, Comment}